 We do a lot better in Maryland.
 Our MVA has gotten a great deal better at monitoring uninsured cars.
 Some estimate the rate in Maryland to be as low as 2%.

 But that does not mean insurance coverage of the at-fault driver is not a big issue.
 First, people who are willing to risk not having insurance are also the same people who are willing to take risks in their automobiles, leading to more personal injury auto accident.
-So it is fair to say that as many as 15% of our law firm's vehicle accident cases are uninsured motorist claims, which means the at-fault driver does not have enough coverage which triggers uninsured motorist coverage.
-So this coverage is need even for defendants with insurance because they often do not carry enough insurance to satisfy a serious injury or wrongful death claim.
+So it is fair to say that as many as 15% of our law firm's vehicle accident cases are uninsured motorist claims, which means the at-fault driver does not have enough coverage that triggers uninsured motorist coverage.
+So this coverage is a need even for defendants with insurance because they often do not carry enough insurance to satisfy a serious injury or wrongful death claim.

 Our law firm has been instrumental not only in bringing uninsured motorist claims on behalf of our client but in helping to shape that law that protects victims from being taken advantage of by insurance companies.
-One of our attorneys won the prestigious Trial Lawyer of the Year award from the Maryland Association for Justice because of his work in a case that went to Maryland highest court and created new law that better protects victims in these case.
+One of our attorneys won the prestigious Trial Lawyer of the Year award from the Maryland Association for Justice because of his work in a case that went to Maryland highest court and created a new law that better protects victims in these case.

 - Can I bring a claim if I was uninsured?

 - Better understand the value of your UM claim

 In Maryland, an uninsured/underinsured motorist car accident insurance claim is available in two situations: (1) Uninsured motorist: the negligent driver has no auto insurance coverage, and (2) Underinsured motorist: where the negligent driver has insufficient liability insurance limits [learn more about what this means here].